 one Extended Request element (see 9.4.2.10 (Extended Request element)), or

-one Request element and one Extended Request element
+one Request element and one Extended Request element, or

+one Last Known BPCC subfield

 If the Complete Profile subfield is set to 1, the STA Profile field is not present in a Per-STA Profile subelement.

+The Critical Update Requested subfield is set to 1 if a non-AP STA requests the updated BSS parameters which are classified as critical update event, as defined in 11.2.3.15 (TIM Broadcast), for the AP corresponding to the per-STA profile.
+Otherwise, the subfield is set to 0.

+The format of the STA Profile field is defined in Figure 9-xxxx (STA Profile field format).